-Eliazar T. Rose Director of New Hope India recently said: of the Australian links built over the past 12 years, “I feel strongly about the whole relationship of working side by side with a solid team from a developed country” His favourite words are from Chilean Poet, Gabriela Mistral, below are some of Eliazar T. Rose favorite sayings:
+Eliazar T. Rose Director of New Hope India.
+“I feel strongly about the whole relationship of working side by side with a solid team from a developed country” His favourite words are from Chilean Poet, Gabriela Mistral, and below are some of Eliazar’s favourite sayings:

 Eliazar T. Rose and Ruth come from very humble backgrounds.
-Both their parents suffered from Leprosy and have experienced the horror of being ostracized.
-Those with Leprosy were forced to live in colonies, which in the 1950’s was horrendous and without real anti Leprosy drugs.
-Eliazar was painfully aware of the shame and rejection suffered by his parents and from an early age he resolved to fight both the disease and its stigma.
+Both their parents suffered from Leprosy and have experienced the horror of being ostracised.
+Those with Leprosy were forced to live in colonies, which in the 1950’s was horrendous, and without real anti-Leprosy drugs.
+Eliazar was painfully aware of the shame and rejection suffered by his parents, and from an early age he resolved to fight both the disease and its stigma.

-While still a teenager he trained as a Boilermaker at the Institute of Indian Technology but never took up the trade, preferring to work in a Leprosy colony gaining wide experience in medical and laboratory techniques and gaining registration as a Medical Practitioner in the field of Leprosy.
+While still a teenager, Eliazar trained as a Boilermaker at the Institute of Indian Technology but never took up the trade, preferring to work in a Leprosy colony, gaining wide experience in medical and laboratory techniques and achieving registration as a Medical Practitioner in the field of Leprosy.

-In 1985, he and three like minded young Indians founded the New Hope Rural Leprosy Trust to fight Leprosy, poverty, literacy and many other challenges facing the poorest state of Orissa in India.
-Eliazar T. Rose chose to base New Hope Trust in the state of Orissa in a Tribal area known as the Koroput District.
+In 1985, he and three like-minded young Indians founded the New Hope Rural Leprosy Trust to fight Leprosy, poverty, literacy, and many other challenges facing the poorest in India.
+Eliazar chose to base New Hope Trust in the state of Orissa, in a Tribal area known as the Koroput District.

-In 2000 Eliazar T. Rose was awarded the prestigious Indian Prabhakarji Award by the Gandhi Memorial Leprosy Foundation in New Delhi.
-In 2005 he received the internationally acclaimed American ‘Damien Dutton Society Award’ for service to the leprosy affected communities over the last 25 years.
-The Gandhi Memorial Foundation appointed him to their Board this year.
-Eliazar and Ruth have both been recognized by Rotary International with the Paul Harris Fellowship award.
+In 2000 Eliazar was awarded the prestigious Indian Prabhakarji Award by the Gandhi Memorial Leprosy Foundation in New Delhi.
+In 2005 he received the internationally acclaimed American ‘Damien Dutton Society Award’ for service to the Leprosy affected communities over 25 years, and the Gandhi Memorial Foundation appointed him to their Board.
+Eliazar and Ruth have both been recognised by Rotary International with the Paul Harris Fellowship award.

-The one point made by all those who meet Eliazar T. Rose is his strength and passion for the underprivileged and the quiet dignity and humbleness he shows.
+The one point made by all those who meet Eliazar is his strength and passion for the underprivileged, and the quiet dignity and humbleness he shows.